mynk-tmr/notes/FrontEnd/ReactJS.md

 - non-index key -> fix re-order bugs

 **Portals**
-* lets a component render some of its children into a different place in the DOM.
+* Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.

 * only changes the physical placement of the DOM node.
 It acts as child node of the React component that renders it (bubbling etc.)

 ```jsx